Bernardo O'Higgins National Park: History

 The earliest occupants of the area were the Alacaluf people.

 In 1830, the then-Captain Phillip Parker King on board HMS Beagle visited the Eyre Fjord.

 In June 2007, it was announced that between March and May 2007 all the water within a glacial lake located within the park had disappeared, leaving behind a 100-foot-deep crater.
 Only some blocks of ice, previously floating on the lake, remained behind on the crater floor.
 In July 2007, scientists were able to draw the preliminary conclusion that the disappearance occurred as a result of climate change.

 In 2014 the natural sites Chaltén Mountain Range and Pío XI Glacier were created as subdivitions of the natural park.

 Geography

 The park is located approximately between 48° and 51° 38' South Latitude (between the Baker Channel and the northern part of the Fjord of the Mountains.
 The east-central area of the park is subject to a territorial dispute between Chile and Argentina.
 The highest summit is the Lautaro volcano at 3607 m.
-Other summits include the Mount Fitz Roy, the Cerro Torre and the Cerro Riso Patrón.
+Other summits include the Mount Fitz Roy, the Circo de los Altares, the Cerro Torre and the Cerro Riso Patrón.
 The elevations are lower in the southern part of the park, but the scenery is still spectacular.
 The highlight of this zone is Mount Balmaceda at 2035 m, beautified by the glaciers Balmaceda and Serrano.

 There are no large rivers on the park coast, but the narrow fjords penetrate deeply into the mountains and bring away the drainage of their ice-capped, storm-swept elevations.